Abraham: Origins and calling

-Terah, the ninth in descent from Noah, was the father of Abram, Nahor, and Haran (הָרָן Hārān).
-Haran was the father of Lot, who was Abram's nephew; the entire family lived in Ur of the Chaldees.
-Haran died in his native city, Ur of the Chaldees.
-Abram married Sarah (Sarai), who was barren.
+Terah, the ninth in descent from Noah, was the father of Abram, Nahor, Haran (הָרָן Hārān) and Sarah.
+Haran was the father of Lot, who was Abram's nephew; the family lived in Ur of the Chaldees.
+Haran died there.
+Abram married Sarah (Sarai).
 Terah, Abram, Sarai, and Lot departed for Canaan, but settled in a place named Haran (חָרָן Ḥārān), where Terah died at the age of 205.
+According to some exegetes (like Nahmanides), Abram was actually born in Haran and he later relocated to Ur, while some of his family remained in Haran.

 God had told Abram to leave his country and kindred and go to a land that he would show him, and promised to make of him a great nation, bless him, make his name great, bless them that bless him, and curse them who may curse him.
-Abram was 75 years old when he left Haran with his wife Sarai, his nephew Lot, and the substance and souls that they had acquired, and traveled to Shechem in Canaan.
+Abram was 75 years old when he left Haran with his wife Sarai, his nephew Lot, and their possessions and people that they had acquired, and traveled to Shechem in Canaan.

-Then he pitched his tent in the east of Bethel, and built an altar which was between Bethel and Ai.

 Sarai

-There was a severe famine in the land of Canaan, so that Abram and Lot and their households traveled to Egypt.
+There was a severe famine in the land of Canaan, so that Abram, Lot, and their households traveled to Egypt.
 On the way Abram told Sarai to say that she was his sister, so that the Egyptians would not kill him.
 When they entered Egypt, the Pharaoh's officials praised Sarai's beauty to Pharaoh, and they took her into the palace and gave Abram goods in exchange.
 God afflicted Pharaoh and his household with plagues, which led Pharaoh to try to find out what was wrong.
 Upon discovering that Sarai was a married woman, Pharaoh demanded that Abram and Sarai leave.